megh-khaire/Machine-Learning/README.md

-# Machine-Learning-Datasets
+# Machine-Learning
-Repository to store datasets for Machine Learning Models
+This repository contains a collection of Jupyter notebooks and machine learning datasets